josdem/hugo/content/techtalk/spring/spring_webflux_artifactory_library.md

 }
 ```

 If you want to see a complete example how to publish with extra information, please go [here](https://docs.gradle.org/7.4.2/userguide/publishing_maven.html#publishing_maven:complete_example).
-We are passing artifactory credentials using project properties with the `-P` flag, so publishing from the command line will be
+We are passing artifactory credentials using system properties, so publishing from the command line will be

 ```bash
 export ARTIFACTORY_USER=${username}